getrdone93/q-agent-tic-tac-toe/README.md

-I developed this project in eclipse with the pydev plugin.
-So it is easiest to play the q agent if you import this project into eclipse as a pydev project.
+Try to beat the q-agent!

 If you wish to play right away, then execute the play.py file.

 `python play.py`

-If you wish to see the learning process take place, then execute the learn.py file.
+If you wish to see the learning process take place or if you are bored of playing the same q agent, then execute the learn.py file.
 This will result in a new state.dat file.
-The state.dat file is a dictionary that contains the state action value pairs and frequencies.
+The state.dat file is a dictionary that contains state action value pairs and frequencies.
 This dictionary is the "brain" of the q agent.

 `python learn.py`